Angular Checkbox: How to Use Checkbox in Angular 13

 export class AppModule { }

-Inside the app.component.ts file, we will define the following data.
+Inside the app.component.ts file, define the following data.

 // app.component.ts